anonymitysubmission0001/repo2/index.md

   <source src="videos/face-4.webm" type="video/webm">
 </video>

-# Spotted Fingerspelling Signs
+# Spotted Fingerspelling Sequences
-Below are fingerspelling signs detected and recognized by our model.
+Below are **randomly selected** fingerspelling sequences detected and recognized by our model.
+Our main observations are as follows.
+* Fingerspelling sequences are spotted more accurately than lexical signs, which is because we used a sophisticated fingerspelling detector.
+* There are some instances with inaccurate clipping.
+For example, "N" is not included in the first clip of BIDEN.

 **FEMA**
 <video width="32%" controls>